Hidden Costs in Gambling Platforms That Eat Into Your Winnings

 KYC and Account Verification Delays

 Most regulated markets require some form of KYC verification to prevent fraud and money laundering.
-The difference is when it happens.
+For crypto-specific policies and threshold differences, see KYC myths in crypto betting.

 In the UK, checks are usually completed before you can deposit, so withdrawals are less likely to be held up.
 In other regions, verification is often triggered only when you request a payout — and if it’s a large one, the process can take days.